 - For cracked teeth, rinse your mouth with warm water

 - Use good dental hygiene at home (brushing and flossing) and have regular dental check-ups

 - Wear a mouthguard during sports or recreational activities

 - Avoid chewing ice cubes, nutshells and popcorn kernels and hard candies

 - Use scissors, pliers, and other tools to cut or pull things, not your teeth

 - Follow dietary instructions carefully, such as to avoid sticky foods (caramels, gummy bears) or “follow a soft food diet” during treatment, etc.

 When to call us at 253.525.5186

-If your emergency is not life threatening, call our office line so we can assess your situation and quickly find a solution for you.
+If your dental emergency in Gig Harbor is not life-threatening, call our office line so we can assess your situation and quickly find a solution for you.
 Our goal is to get you in to have your problem addressed the same day, if needed.
 If we are away from the office, leave a detailed voicemail and someone from our office will call you back shortly.
-In the event Dr. Duffy is out of town or unable to care for you, we have several other doctors we have a close working relationship with who are happy to take care of you during your emergency.
+In the event Dr. Duffy is out of town or unable to care for you, we have several other doctors we have a close working relationship with who are happy to take care of you during your dental emergency in Gig Harbor.